 I am passionate about the quality of the service we provide here and have always been forward thinking and outward looking to how our AHP services could improve but also how we support our staff in providing the outstanding level of care they are aiming for.
 My role working for the ICS has given me a great deal of insight into the wider systems working in Sussex and a better understanding of the critical need to work collaboratively as health care providers for the future of our staff and our services.

 I believe this unique view of health care provision on top of my committed service to this Trust adds to the value of my voice in the development and delivery of Trust Strategies and Plans.

 Staff Governor, St Richard’s

-I have been working for WSHT for four years now.
+I have been working for UHSussex for four years now.
 I started as a Macmillan Clinical Support Worker and have recently taken over the role of Macmillan Information and Support Manager.
 I am also a long-term patient myself so I see things from both sides.
-Western Sussex Hospital Trust is a community of which I am exceptionally proud to be a part of.
+UHSussex is a community of which I am exceptionally proud to be a part of.
 I am passionate about our outstanding trust but also about supporting and representing the patients whom we look after.
 I have lived in Worthing all my life so I understand that the trust is important not only to its patients and staff but also to the wider community as a whole.
 Being able to represent that as a member of the council of Governor’s would be an exciting, challenging but also fulfilling opportunity.